-- The national controlled hydro storage position has slightly improved since last month's update and now sits at 98% of the historic mean as of 24 July.
+- The national controlled hydro storage position has increased since last month's update and sits at 102% of the historic mean at 25 September (up from 77% at 25 August).
+South Island storage is lower at 99%.

 The graphs below compare New Zealand and South Island controlled storage to the relevant Electricity Risk Status Curves.